Jhorgen/idea-board-api/README.md

 You can view the live application here: http://murmuring-shore-14390.herokuapp.com/api/v1/ideas

-Or download and install it locally using npm.
+Or download and install it locally.

 ```
 $cd forum-api